 Derek Streidl was born and raised in Ohio, in the greater Cleveland area.
-He became interested in writing at a young age and began submitting work in his early adolescence for publication.
 At age 22, Streidls' first short story, Have a Warm Stay, Sir, was published in The Mill; a literary journal ran by the English Department of his alma mater, Baldwin Wallace University.
-He credits much of his style to the beat writers of the 20th century and writes mainly in fiction.
+Much of his style is derived from heroes like Jack Kerouac and J.D.
+Salinger.
+He has published a chapbook as well as a short story and poetry collection in 2019.
 Streidl is also an associate member of the Academy of American Poets since 2015.

 The Mad Ones is a collection of poetry exploring the trials and tribulations that often come with the up's and down's of relationships.